Skip to main content

 Running single individual tests is useful when you are working on a specific feature.
 To do it, you will need to manually start the test server, then run the integration tests from the serverpod package.

-1. Add an entry for the test server at the end of your /etc/hosts file.
+1. Add entries for the test server, postgres and redis at the end of your /etc/hosts file.

 127.0.0.1 serverpod_test_server